George Kliavkoff

-George Kliavkoff (born 1967) is an American college athletic administrator.
-He is the commissioner of the Pac-12 Conference, a position he has held since 2021.
-Kliavkoff has a diverse professional background in the sports and entertainment landscape, holding positions at Major League Baseball, NBCUniversal, Hulu, A&E Networks and — most recently prior to his Pac-12 appointment — MGM Resorts International.
+George Tibor Kliavkoff (born 1967) is an American businessperson, a former lawyer, and a former college athletics administratior.
+He was most recently the commissioner of the Pac-12 Conference, a position he held from 2021 until 2024.
+Kliavkoff previously held positions at Major League Baseball, NBCUniversal, Hulu, A&E Networks and — most recently prior to his Pac-12 appointment — MGM Resorts International.

+Kliavkoff's tenure at the Pac-12 saw 10 of the 12 member schools announce plans to depart the conference, and his time at the helm of the conference was described by The Mercury News as "catastrophic."

 Early life and education

+Kliavkoff was born in New York (state) to immigrant parents: Bulgarian Philip George Kliavkoff and Hungarian Susan Eva Sebestyen.

-Kliavkoff attended Boston University, graduating in 1989 where he was a member of the 𝛫𝚺 fraternity, μψ chapter, and participated in rowing.
-He earned a Juris Doctor degree from the University of Virginia in 1993.
+Kliavkoff attended Boston University, graduated in 1989 with a Bachelor of Science degree in Journalism, was a member of the university's Kappa Sigma fraternity, Mu Psi chapter, and participated in rowing.
+He then earned a Juris Doctor degree from the University of Virginia in 1993.

 Career

 Kliavkoff launched his professional career as a lawyer before pivoting to a long line of positions in sports and entertainment.
 After four years at RealNetworks, he joined Major League Baseball in 2003 as an executive vice president for business with MLB Advanced Media.
+In 2003, Kliavkoff increased the number of subscribers for both MLB.tv and MLB.com that offered "live radio broadcasts on the Internet of every game played, with home, away, and foreign-language feeds available", "3,000 of the greatest games played dating to the 1930s", and "offer[ed] out-of-market fans about 1,500 live video Webcasts of games".

-After three years in MLB, he became the chief digital officer for NBCUniversal where he helped launch Hulu.
+After three years in MLB, he became the chief digital officer for NBCUniversal where he lateraled into Hulu.
 He moved to Hearst Communications in 2009 where he would spend seven years.
 In 2016, he was named CEO of Jaunt XR, a virtual reality content studio.

 In 2018, Kliavkoff settled in Las Vegas and was named president of entertainment and sports at MGM Resorts International.
-He served on a number of Las Vegas-based boards including the WNBA, T-Mobile Arena, Cirque du Soleil and BetMGM.
+He served on a number of Las Vegas-based boards including T-Mobile Arena, Cirque du Soleil and BetMGM.

+During his tenure with MGM, Kliavkoff served on the WNBA's Board of Governors, representing the Las Vegas Aces.
+He oversaw MGM's sale of the Aces to Las Vegas Raiders owner Mark Davis in 2021.